timja/github-issue-chatops/README.md

 ### Chart deployment

-You can deploy this application in Kubernetes with the helm chart included in this repo:
+You can deploy this application to Kubernetes with the helm chart included in this repo:

 ```
 helm repo add github-comment-ops https://timja.github.io/github-comment-ops